MalekZagoub/Anomaly-Detection-in-Financial-Transactions/README.md

 </div>

-Project Overview
+# Project Overview
 This project focuses on detecting anomalies in financial bank transactions by combining rule-based approaches and advanced clustering techniques.
 The primary objective is to strengthen financial security by identifying unusual transaction patterns that may indicate fraudulent activities or irregularities.
 This initiative is part of a broader effort to apply machine learning and data mining techniques to safeguard financial systems.

 <br>

-Key Components
+# Key Components
 <br>
-1. Data Description
+1.Data Description
 Source: Financial transaction datasets stored in parquet format.
 Data Structure: The data includes the following key columns: